isabellymonteiro/pokedex/README.md

 # Pokedex

-Check out Generation 1 pokemons.
+This app was developed during v_camp — Valtech Front End training.
+It is a responsive web app in which you can check out Generation 1 pokemons.

 ## Check out